ML4BM-Lab/GraphEmb/Models/DTINet/README.md

 ### Launch DTINet with Docker

 Matlab raises problems with x11 for our workstation.
-For that reason, we use two bash codes to prepare the docker and run it for a given dataset.
+For this reason, we use two bash codes to prepare the docker and run it for a given dataset.

 #### Prepare docker